yhassanzadeh13/opera/README.md

 It let the opponent node knows the results by sending `BattleResult` event.
 - When a node reaches a zero power level, it dies and send a goodbye message.
 The simulation continues until either the simulation duration finishes or a winner (a single node) is declared.
+- Prometheus metrics for the fight duration, health level, and number of fights are provided for each node.

 ## Documentation <a name="doc"></a>
 the JavaDoc Documentation can be found under the `doc` directory under the project directory.